 I booked a holiday to New York City

 I’m off to the big apple!
 So, I’ve actually been to New York City before.
-I went for my 21st birthday with my best friend, brother and dad about two years ago, but it was sooooo hot and busy, and I was so ridiculously jet-lagged that I didn’t get to do as much as I wanted too.
+I went for my 21st birthday with my best friend, brother, and dad about two years ago, but it was sooooo hot and busy, and I was so ridiculously jet-lagged that I didn’t get to do as much as I wanted to.
 So I’m going back.
 On my own.
-Yes, that’s right: solo traveller!
+Yes, that’s right: solo traveler!
 I can’t wait.